 In February 2018, Instagram started testing “collection” campaigns on Instagram.
 Brands and companies will be able to post their media campaigns with an attached catalog of products used in the video ad.
 This option consequently reduces the customers time to purchase.

-Is Instagram a fruitful sales channel for large e-commerce today?
+Is Instagram a fruitful sales channel for large ecommerce today?

 According to research discussed by SmartInsights this year, more than 1 million brands are sharing and promoting their products as well as stories on the social network.
 Moreover, over 75% of Instagram users take action, such as visiting a website, after looking at an Instagram advertising post.

-By expanding shopping features to new countries, Instagram presented high results for businesses that started using price tags in Autumn 2017.
-For instance, they said that accessories brand Native Union announced that thanks to the new feature, their Instagram traffic has increased by 2.666 percent and their revenue - by 100% MoM.
+It's becoming a key part of a company's social media routine and by expanding shopping features to new countries, Instagram presented high results for businesses that started using price tags in Autumn 2017.
+For instance, they said that accessories brand Native Union announced that thanks to the new feature, their Instagram traffic has increased by 2.666 percent and their revenue — by 100% MoM.

 Examining European Businesses

 We decided to check if shopping on Instagram has become effective for European business profiles since its launch in March 2018.
 We studied Instagram profiles of the 30 most visited UK online stores within the following niches: clothing, сonsumer electronics, furniture, home and garden, children, and jewelry.

 We found out that 46.7% of these already use Instagram shopping and 53.3% do not.
 In the image below we can see that all retailers which sell clothing implemented this novelty into their profiles.
 As well as more than half of home, garden goods and furniture retailers; they have realized that their target audience is actively following them on Instagram and it is a good place to reach their targeted audience.